 Academic mobility is the transfer of a student or employee for a certain period to another educational or scientific institution (in their country or abroad) within the framework of a joint educational or research program, as well as on the basis of bilateral agreements.

-With the support of the MO of Kazakhstan, since 2011 Satbayev University has successfully implemented academic mobility of students and undergraduates in partner universities in the USA, EU and ASIA.
+With the support of the MSHE RK, since 2011 Satbayev University has successfully implemented academic mobility of students and undergraduates in partner universities in the USA, EU and ASIA.

 Sources of financing

-- The program is funded by the Ministry of education and science of the Republic of Kazakhstan (flight, accommodation, consular fees and medical insurance).
+- The program is funded by the Ministry of Science and Higher Education of the Republic of Kazakhstan (flight, accommodation, consular fees and medical insurance).
 Documents for the competition are collected at the beginning of the year.
 You need to follow the news on the site.

 - Erasmus+ program funded by the European Union (monthly stipend ranging from 800 euros, free tuition, flights).
 The collection of documents is carried out depending on the availability of grants.
 You need to follow the news on the site.